Close Menu

 Clean the Microphones and Charging Case

-Also, check inside the charging case.
-Debris inside the contacts can stop proper charging, which in turn causes the mic to behave unpredictably.
+Avoid using liquid cleaners or sharp objects, because moisture and abrasion can permanently damage the mesh.
+Further, check inside the charging case.
+If the grim or debris gets inside the contact, it will stop proper charging, which in turn causes the mic to be unpredictable.

 Disable Noise Control Modes During Calls